 - Adding fresh fruit adds a welcome sweetness to any chopped salad, while dried fruit can contribute chewiness and tang.

-- Cheese is always nice in any salad, ranging from manchego, asiago, pecorino, feta and parmesan to blue cheese or gorgonzola.
-All add more tangy zing to your mix and make your chopped salad even more extraordinary.
+- Cheese is always nice in any salad, ranging from manchego, asiago, pecorino, feta and parmesan to blue cheese or gorgonzola . . . all which add more tangy zing to your mix and make your chopped salad even more extraordinary.
 Don’t use too much to prevent the cheese from overpowering everything else in the salad.

 - Add good quality meat to anchor your salad.
 We use a lot of thick, crispy, crumbled, smoky bacon in our salads.